 Section 5 of the Law introduces the notion of an "abusive term" in a contract.
 It is any term that, despite the obligation of good faith, creates considerable inequality for the consumer between the rights and obligations of the parties.
 In deciding whether a term is abusive, the court will consider the nature of the goods or services which form the subject of the contract, all the relevant circumstances at the time of entering into the contract, and any other applicable terms or relevant contracts.
-In deciding whether a term was included in good faith, the factors to be taken into account include the respective bargaining power of the parties, whether the consumer was subject to persuasion to agree to the term, whether the goods or services were supplied following a special order by the consumer, and the degree to which the seller or supplier treated the consumer fairly.
+In deciding whether a term was included in good faith, the factors to be taken into account include the respective bargaining power of the parties, whether the goods or services were supplied following a special order by the consumer, and the degree to which the seller or supplier treated the consumer fairly.